 LANSING - A co-conspirator in a scheme to defraud the U.S. Department of Veterans Affairs and Michigan Department of Treasury will spend two years in prison, Michigan Attorney General Dana Nessel announced today.

-The Attorney General's enforcement operation was conducted in close collaboration with the U.S. Department of Veterans Affairs Office of the Inspector General.
+The Attorney General's enforcement operation was conducted in close collaboration with the U.S. Department of Veterans Affairs Office of Inspector General.

 Wayne County Circuit Court Visiting Judge Cynthia Stevens sentenced Melissa Flores on Friday to 24 months’ imprisonment and ordered her to pay $110,000 restitution.